Safe. Strong. Viable. - The symbiosis between Media Viability and Media Safety | Publications | DW Akademie | DW | 26.05.2021

 At DW Akademie, we regard strong media organizations that produce quality content — whether commercial media, non-profit newsrooms or community media — as an essential pillar of democracy.
 This is why one of the focal areas of our work is media viability — the ability of media to produce high quality journalism in a sustainable way.
 Media outlets can play an essential role in sorting facts from fiction, offering a platform for diverse opinions and moderating discussions.
 Media outlets that report independently and provide people with reliable information are indispensable for any open society.

 However, public interest media outlets have been under threat — not just from those who do not want a free, critical press but also economically, due to changes in the market that demand much more creative ways of generating income for a sustainable media business model.
 Internationally, there have been huge efforts to improve the safety of journalists and the legal frameworks in which media workers operate.
-But the more we at DW Akademie understand about the different elements of media viability, the more we see the symbiosis between media safety and media viability.
+But the more we at DW Akademie understand the different elements of media viability, the more we see the symbiosis between media safety and media viability.

-And then came COVID-19: the pandemic and its effects on economic, social and political environments has created an alarming situation for media organizations in countries all over the world, with governments cracking down on freedom of expression and attacking those who report critically on government measures.
+And then came COVID-19: the pandemic and its effects on economic, social and political environments have created an alarming situation for media organizations in countries all over the world, with governments cracking down on freedom of expression and attacking those who report critically on government measures.

 Reliable information is especially essential in crisis situations — as COVID-19 has shown — and media outlets carry the heavy responsibility of providing balanced news, exposing abuse of power and corruption, and countering disinformation.
 Paradoxically, crises make it especially difficult for media to provide their audiences with relevant and balanced information whilst keeping their employees safe and maintaining their financial stability.
 Media professionals are targeted, media freedom is restricted, (self-) censorship increases and income sources break away.